Avinash1904/docker-django-book/README.md

 **Templates**

 We’ll also update TEMPLATES so that Django will look for a project-level templates folder.
 By default Django looks within each app for a templates folder, but organizing all templates in one space is easier to manage.

+**Note** : updating the DIRS setting means that Django will also look in this new folder; it will still look for any templates folders within an app.